Nagendra1997/mesibo-documentation/1-chatbot/reference/mesibo.md

 ### Syntax

 ```
-mesibo.onlogin = login_handler;
+mesibo.onlogin = callback;
 ```
 ### Values
-- login_handler is the function to be executed when a user logs in or logs out.
+- callback is the function to be executed when a user logs in or logs out.

 ### Example